Bachelor’s degrees, associate’s degrees, master’s degrees, and more — whew! What’s with all these different types of college degrees?!

 Deciding what type of degree to pursue can be stressful, even with the help of federal student aid.
 Aside from choosing between college or trade school, the university lingo thrown around can be really confusing.
 But with many jobs requiring a degree, it’s important to know just what you’re getting into.

 From certifications to degrees, this easy-to-read guide will help you learn everything you need to know about the types of college degrees on offer.

 Undergraduate degrees are usually the first thing to come to mind when considering a college degree because they’re the first degree most people take.
 You’re an “undergraduate” right up until you’ve graduated.
 Simple, right?

 Either way, there’s a clear benefit to earning an associate’s degree.
-Data from the Bureau of Labor Statistics shows that associate degree holders earn significantly more than people who only had a high school diploma — and were more likely to be employed overall.
+Data from the Bureau of Labor Statistics shows that associate’s degree holders earn significantly more than people who only have a high school diploma — and are more likely to be employed overall.